ASD-Blueprint/desktop.gov.au/patterns/avd.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Number of Workspaces | Aligned to logical grouping of App Groups | Workspaces will be created for each logical grouping of App Groups.
-Workspace Name | I.e. ‘Accounting Workspace’ | The workspace name will be descriptive for the App Group collection.
+Workspace Name | I.e. ‘Accounting Workspace' | The workspace name will be descriptive for the App Group collection.
 Workspace Configuration | Refer to Workspace Configuration table | Refer to Workspace Configuration table.

 Workspace Configuration table:

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Workspace Name | I.e. ‘Accounting Workspace’ | The workspace name will be descriptive for the App Group collection.
+Workspace Name | I.e. ‘Accounting Workspace' | The workspace name will be descriptive for the App Group collection.
 Friendly Name | Aligned to Workspace Name | Descriptive text that aligns to the Workspace name.<br><br>e.g. Agency Windows 10 Desktop Workspace
 Azure Resource Group | `<rg>-<agn>-<avd>` | Host Pool naming will be configured as follows:<br><br>`<rg>` = Resource Group <br>`<agn>` = Agency Name<br>`<avd>` = Azure Virtual Desktop
 Description | Aligned to Workspace Name | Descriptive text that aligns to the workspace name.